AzmiHaider92/GenerativeModels/MLLearning/README.md

 But:
 - we do not know $P_{data}$ explicitly
-- only samples from it
+- only samples from it (the dataset contained data samples only)

 ---